elixir-capsule/capsule/README.md

 ### storage

-A "storage" is [behaviour](https://elixirschool.com/en/lessons/advanced/behaviours/) that implements the following "file-like" callbacks:
+A "storage" is a [behaviour](https://elixirschool.com/en/lessons/advanced/behaviours/) that implements the following "file-like" callbacks:

 * open
 * put